GNSS + LTE Asset Tracker Project, Part 1

 The module already includes a SAW filter and LNA, so with the antenna being mounted directly against the module there is no need to add more.
 If you are planning to use an off-board remote antenna, you can use the VCC_RF pin to power an active antenna with a filter and LNA built in.

 The accelerometer I’m using is one of the cheapest that has interrupts and gestures.
 I really like the ST series of accelerometers that have the ability to generate interrupts for events and gestures, such as a movement or double tap.
 For this application, if the device is being used purely for anti-theft, the entire device can be put into a deep sleep with just the accelerometer and power supplies active.
 If the accelerometer detects movement, it can wake the microcontroller up which can start monitoring it more closely.

 You might have wondered where the I2C pull ups were on previous schematic sheets, well, here they are!
 The accelerometer was the first I2C device I captured the schematic for, and with limited space on the microcontroller sheet, I just left the pull up resistors where they were.

 Finally, we have a CAN transceiver that could be connected to an engine management system.
 The CAN connector is another place that transients could enter, either from a technician connecting the wires, or from transients coming from the device the wires are connected to during operation.

 In the Next Part

 This is a pretty big project, so I’ll have to leave it here for this article.
 In the next article I’m going to get the board routed, and see how small we can make it.
 The two RF modules certainly make a challenging proposition for a small board, with a relatively high power transmitter and an extremely sensitive receiver looking for signals from space.

-With a total of 141 components, not including fiducials, it will be an interesting routing project.
+With a total of 141 components, not including fiducials, this LTE/GNSS module will be an interesting routing project.